HTL-Leoben/da-base-template/tools/github/notification/README.md

 ## GitHub repository

 Create a folder `.github/workflows` in the root of your repository.
-You can now paste `notification-discord.yml` into the newly created folder.
-It is recommended to rename the chosen GitHub Action variant to `discord.yml`.
+Now paste `notification-discord.yml` into the newly created folder.
+It is recommended to rename the GitHub Action to `discord.yml`.

 ## Discord